NVIDIA/NeMo-Skills/docs/basics/getting-started.md

 or how many GPUs to request in slurm) while the *main* arguments are directly passed to whatever underlying script the wrapper command calls.
 When you run `ns <command> --help`, you will always see the *wrapper* arguments displayed directly as well as the information on what actual script is used underneath and an extra command you can run to see what *inner* arguments are available.
-You can learn more about this in [running commands](./running-commands.md) documentation.
+You can learn more about this in [pipelines documentation](../pipelines/index.md).

 **Scheduling slurm jobs**.
 Our code is primarily built to schedule jobs on slurm clusters and that affects many design decisions we made.
 A lot of the arguments for nemo-skills commands are only used with slurm cluster configs and are ignored when